Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Enter the following command (replacing the sections between <> with the details found in step IV): "system gre tunnel add name TGW01 local-gw PortB remote-gw <Transit Gateway GRE address> local-ip <Peer BGP address> remote-ip <Transit Gateway BGP 1 address>".

-Enter the following commands to establish BGP neighbourship with Transit Gateway via GRE tunnel:
+Enter the following commands to establish BGP neighbourship with Transit Gateway via the GRE tunnel:

 bgp> enable